rn1hd/rn1hd/README.md

 [Back to Top (More Questions About Me)](https://github.com/rn1hd#more-questions-about-me)

 - I am **reluctant** to seek assistance from others for supervision.
-I prefer dealing with difficult challenges independently using all possible means to complete a task aligned with company’s standards.
+I prefer dealing with difficult challenges independently using all possible means to complete a task aligned with company's standards.

 #### **Tell me the difference between good and exceptional.**